keithalpichi/keithalpichi.github.io/_posts/2016-11-11-developer-bootcamp-research-review.md

 #### Application process

-You fill out an application and are sent instructions to submit their solutions to a set of problems.
+You fill out an application and are sent instructions to submit your solutions to a set of problems.
 You're also provided free resources to help prepare you for the problems.
 You have the freedom to solve the problems in the language of your choice and have 45 minutes to complete them.

 You submit your solutions and get an email a week later about the next steps.
-If you did well you schedule a live video interview where you solve problsm in front of a real person.
+If you did well you schedule a live video interview where you solve problems in front of interviewer.
 If you didn't do well you move on to another yet more challenging problem set.
 I assume you repeat this process until you advance to the video interview.

 #### Interview prep

+> Along with the resources I share here find more detailed resources at my [resources](/resources) page

 Appacademy provides another link to resources to prepare for the live interview.
 The links to these resources are tagged with the applicants ID so unfortunately I can't share mine.
 Plus it has expired.
 You'll get your link when you apply.